Daegatoya/Daegatoya/README.md

 ---

-- 💻 **I'm CyberKitten and I'm a student in programmation & network/hardware administration.**
+- 💻 **I'm CyberKitten and I'm a student in programmation & Cyber Security.**

 - 🌎 **I'm from Canada and I speak french (and english, obviously).**